 Finish the Plane

 Make a second fold twist that matches the first one.
 Then make a basic twist for the vertical part of the tail.
 If you like you can finish the horizontal portion of the tail with a small pinch twist.
 At this point, you can cut off the remaining balloon and tie it off.

 Keep in mind that you can make this plane out of a single 260 balloon.
 It will make a smaller airplane and you’ll have to really watch your proportions to make the balloon come out “right” with your twists.
 But it can be done.
-I prefer to work with two balloons so there’s more leeway with the proportions and I like the larger resulting plane.
+We prefer to work with two balloons so there’s more leeway with the proportions and we like the larger resulting plane.

 Go to the next page to learn to make and add eyes.Continue to 7 of 7 below.